markentingh/On-C-Sharp-Design-Patterns/01-C Sharp Basics/README.md

 ```
 public abstract int Calculate();
 ```

+#### Static Modifier
+Declares a member that belongs to the type itelf instead of belonging to a specific object.
+Static methods in one class can be called from another class without having to create an instance of the class.
+If a class is declared static, then all methods within the class must also be declared static.

 #### Virtual & Override Modifiers
 A virtual modifier allows derived classes to override members & methods of a class.
 In order to extend any *virtual* or *abstract* type, an override modifier is needed.